Triggers

 Dispatch behavior:

-update-available-- for backward compatibility, when its trigger list is empty all triggers fire (existing behavior is preserved).
-Once you assign specific triggers, only those fire.update-applied,update-failed,security-alert-- these require explicit trigger assignments.
-They are enabled by default but will not fire any trigger until you add trigger IDs to their rules.agent-disconnect-- disabled by default.
-Enable it and assign triggers to receive disconnect alerts.
-This event always fires regardless of the threshold setting.
+update-available-- when its trigger list is empty, all notification triggers fire (legacy default).
+Once you assign specific triggers, only those fire.update-applied,update-failed,security-alert-- when their trigger list is empty, all notification triggers fire (same permissive default asupdate-available).
+Once you assign specific triggers, only those fire.agent-disconnect,agent-reconnect-- disabled by default.
+Enable them and assign triggers to receive disconnect/reconnect alerts.
+When their trigger list is empty, all notification triggers fire.
+These events always fire regardless of the threshold setting.

-Rules are managed via GET /api/notifications and PATCH /api/notifications/:id (update enabled and/or triggers fields), or through the Notifications view in the UI.
+Rules are managed via GET /api/v1/notifications and PATCH /api/v1/notifications/:id (update enabled and/or triggers fields), or through the Notifications view in the UI.

 Event Types